Guided Multi-Fidelity Bayesian Optimization for Data-driven Controller Tuning with Digital Twins: Controller Tuning Problem

 \section{Controller Tuning Problem}

-The \textit{target information source} (IS1) is a closed-loop feedback system comprising the plant, controller, and associated components.
+We consider two information sources that provide data for controller tuning.
+The \textit{target information source} (IS1) is a closed-loop system comprising the plant, controller, and associated components.
 We make no assumptions about the parametric controller and plant structures.
 Measurements from IS1 are accurate up to measurement noise.
-An additional information source (IS2) serves as the system’s \textit{digital twin}.
-In many practical scenarios, the digital twin—constructed using physics-based modeling, empirical data, or a combination thereof—cannot be perfectly identified due to limited access to internal states, safety constraints, time limitations, or prohibitive data collection costs.
-Consequently, throughout the paper, we treat IS2 as less accurate than IS1.
-By accuracy (or fidelity), we mean the agreement between IS2’s predicted objective and IS1’s measured objective under identical controller parameters, formally defined in \eqref{eq:e_IS2}.
-Fig. \ref{fig:problem_schematic} visualizes the problem setup.
+An additional information source (IS2) serves as the system’s \textit{digital twin}, which is less accurate than IS1.
+By accuracy (or fidelity), we mean the agreement between IS2’s predicted objective and IS1’s measured objective under identical controller parameters.
+In many practical scenarios, the digital twin—constructed using physics-based modeling, empirical data, or a combination thereof—cannot be perfectly identified due to limited access to internal states or safety constraints.